-At Trade Furniture Company the environment and the use of sustainable materials is important to us.
+At Trade Furniture Company the environment and the use of sustainable materials are important to us.

 Most of our collections are made of Mango wood which is both environmentally friendly and completely sustainable.